WEBSERV: A Full-Stack and RL-Ready Web Environment for Training Web Agents at Scale: Introduction

-To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Balanced web environment for text-only LLMs.} A site-agnostic interface that shortens the page description by removing invisible or irrelevant parts and exposes a small, well defined set of actions with simple parameters, while remaining compatible with arbitrary real websites or dockerized web applications. \item \textbf{Robust action execution.} An executor that finds elements by meaning, scrolls them into view, and returns the next observation only after the page has finished updating (for example, after network requests finish).
-It uses limited retries and clear error messages, and its semantic targeting generalizes across diverse sites. \item \textbf{Scalable environment for RL.} An \textit{Incus} based manager that can start, clone, and reset a paired browser and web server quickly (sub-second startup), so many runs can proceed in parallel with low resource use. \end{itemize}
+To summarize, our contributions are as follows: \begin{itemize}[leftmargin=*] \item \textbf{Efficient and effective browser I/O interface} A site-agnostic interface that shortens the context by removing invisible or noisy elements and exposes a small, well-defined set of actions with simple parameters, while maintaining generalizability to real websites or Dockerized web applications. \item \textbf{Robust action execution.} A robust action executor that locates the target element, performs the action and returns the next observation only after the page has finished updating (for example, after network requests finish).
+The executor uses limited retries and clear error messages, and generalizes across sites. \item \textbf{Scalable environment for RL.} An \textit{Incus} based manager that can start, clone, and reset a paired browser and web server quickly (sub-second startup), so many runs can proceed in parallel with low resource use.
+We integrate our environment as tools for VeRL and Slime\footnote{Code available at \url{https://anonymous.4open.science/r/webserv_anonymous-90EF/}} for out-of-the-box usage.
+We validate this capability by training Qwen3-4B and Qwen3-30B-A3B with RL, where the 4B model surpasses both Claude~4.5 Sonnet and the RL-trained 8B model from WebAgent-R1. \end{itemize}